-B. Persons/Matches Covered
+B. PERSONS/MATCHES COVERED

-- 1. This Code of Conduct shall apply to:

-- (a) Players; and

-- (b) Team Officials.

-- 2. This Code of Conduct shall apply to all Tours and to all ICC Matches or ICC One-Day Matches, save as otherwise stated herein.
+- 1. This Code of Conduct shall apply to: - a.
+Players; and - b.
+Team Officials. - 2.
+Umpires shall be bound by the Code of Conduct for Umpires. - 3.
+Referees shall be bound by Section D of this Code of Conduct. - 4.
+This Code of Conduct shall apply to all Tours and to all Test Matches, ODI Matches and Tour Matches save as otherwise stated herein.